 MoneyGeek examined the cheapest auto insurance companies in West Virginia for drivers with DUIs or poor driving records.

 Full coverage policy at an affordable rate of $805 per year

 Does not offer accident forgiveness, new car replacement, or better car replacement

-State Farm’s policies are the best for drivers who have a poor driving record, costing an average of $805 per year.
-They also have great quality of service even if you have a poor driving record, ranking first in West Virginia for claims and user satisfaction.
+State Farm’s policies are the best for drivers with a poor driving record, costing an average of $933 per year.
+It ranks first in claims and user satisfaction.
 Excellent customer service goes a long way when having to file a claim.

 Best Car Insurance in West Virginia for a Military Background

-MoneyGeek’s study found that USAA is the best auto insurance company in West Virginia for active-duty or veteran military members, scoring 5 out of 5 across all categories.
-Their state-minimum policy costs an average of $265 per year, while their full coverage policies average $622 per year.
+MoneyGeek’s study found that USAA is the best auto insurance company in West Virginia for active-duty or veteran military members, scoring 100 out of 100 across all categories.
+Their state-minimum policy costs an average of $265 per year, while their full-coverage policies average $622 per year.

 MoneyGeek’s Pick: USAA

 Has affordable full coverage policies for poor drivers at $622 per year